ravichandk/UFynd_Task2_Assignment/README.md

 The project can be run from the command line.

-# Hotel Rates Reporting

-This repository contains the code that takes raw data in a JSON format as input and generates an excel by summarizing the hotel rates.

-## Using the Sample Code

-The code is completely independent and self-contained.
-The code can be analyzed to get an understanding of how a particular method works.

-The project can be run from the command line.

 ## Running the samples from the Command Line
 * Clone this repository:
 ```